Oskar-V/ivl/README.md

 This is a lightweight library for user input validation.
 Main focus is on speed and flexibility of the validation rules

+By default it automatically detects and supports async rules in your rule sets.

+If your rule set and/or object are very large or complex, you may want to use `getInputErrorsSync`/`getSchemaErrorsSync` or `getInputErrorsAsync`/`getSchemaErrorsAsync` for improved performance on synchronous and asynchronous rule sets respectively.

-Supports asynchronous rule validation by default.
-Use `getInputErrorsSync` and `getSchemaErrorsSync` for better performance if you don't need to support asynchronous checks on your inputs.
+Use synchronous versions of the functions for better performance if you don't need to support asynchronous checks on your inputs.

 # Main functionality
 Write your own custom validators to exactly match your use case using a simple object:
 ```javascript